MikeEllis-T67M/DGclock/README.md

 ## Outline solution

 Use a TTGO-T ESP32 processor with built-in WiFi, Bluetooth, GPIO and capacitive sensors driving the motor via an off-the-shelf H-bridge board.
 Get the current time and date via NTP over WiFi, then step the hands appropriately.
 Provide a stand-alone WiFi AP running a minimal UI for configuration, and/or use the two buttons for an even more minimal UI.

+Circuit now built and working.
+Motor drive is configured such that Pin 25 drives from even numbered seconds to odd seconds, while Pin 26 drives from odd seconds to even.
+Pulse length of around 125ms just about works, but 200ms is much more reliable.
+Actively stopping the hands before disabling the driver produces a "nicer" look to the movement.
+Stop duration about the same as the pulse duration is best - but this does seriously limit the maximum speed the clock can be moved.